voldemortuk/voldemortuk.github.io/about.md

 I am also a Mentor @ [Mentors Without Borders](https://www.mentorswithoutborders.net) (a group of passionate professionals teaching young people tech ).

-In the past , I have also worked as  full stack web developer.In my free time , I love reading blogs and am learning French at the moment .
+In the past , I have also worked as  full stack web developer.

+In my free time , I love reading blogs and am learning French at the moment .
+I also love to travel.

 To contact me, please email utkarsh02dec@gmail.com .
 You can also follow me on [Twitter](https://twitter.com/UtkarshpyML).